Twelfth Council 2012 – 2017

 - Expansion of the Braitling Neighbourhood Centre in partnership with the Australian Government’s Child Care Services Support Program.

-- Council installed fibre optic data cables between its s, improving efficiency of communications and information sharing between Council units.
+- Council installed fibre optic data cables between its sites improving efficiency of communications and information sharing between Council units.

 - Council continued supporting the Correctional Services’ Community Support Program, delivering essential services such as litter collection, verge and grass cutting, events support, etc. to Alice Springs ratepayers.